So, like many of you, I used to suffer from insomnia.

 You know, that's my favorite of all times.

-Uh saw a lady last night, won't give you the circumstances of it, and she literally told me to F off.
+Saw a lady last night, won't give you the circumstances of it, and she literally told me to F off.

 She goes, F off.

-Now, her husband actually said, uh, congratulations.
+Now, her husband actually said, congratulations.

 This is how it all got started.

-I said, Yeah, he goes, Congratulations.
+I said, yeah, she goes, congratulations.

-It was a great, you know, victory for Donald Trump, and I know you were supporting him.
+And I know you were supporting him.

-And I said, Yeah, thank God.
+And I said, yeah, thank God.

-She goes, What?
+She goes, what?

-I said, Thank God.
+I said, thank God.

 She goes, F you.